 Employee engagement begins with leaders showing that they value their people, and they are willing to spend their time and resources to strengthen their potential.
 Development can take many forms, including personalized coaching, team development, management training, or a combination of those.

-: Developmental plans can enhance each individual’s abilities, motivations and growth opportunities.2.
-Top talent retention
+1. Coaching: Developmental plans can enhance each individual’s abilities, motivations and growth opportunities.

-: Work one-on-one with top performers to assess their talents, identify hidden potential and clarify their goals, while linking their abilities, interests and loyalty with the organization’s cause.3.
-Validation study
+2. Top talent retention: Work one-on-one with top performers to assess their talents, identify hidden potential and clarify their goals, while linking their abilities, interests and loyalty with the organization’s cause.

 Being an inspirational leader starts with believing in a vision, then being able to connect with a team of talented individuals who are committed to that cause.
 From there, leaders must engage and develop each individual to engender true collaboration.

 There is really nothing more important than inspiring others, because if leaders don’t take the time to listen to and recognize top-performing employees, another company will.

 Patrick Sweeney is the president of Caliper, a global human resources consulting firm based in Princeton, N.J.
 He can be reached at firstname.lastname@example.org.